Consultancy

 Post-Mortem course

-Due to a deficiency of experienced wildlife vets in Namibia and the long distances to be travelled to most game ranches, with the obvious time delays and financial implications, few farmers have regular post mortems done on game or livestock mortalities.
-We feel that farmers will benefit greatly from being empowered to do a proper, systematic post mortem examination, collect the appropriate diagnostic samples and then have these submitted to a competent laboratory for analysis.
+Due to a deficiency of experienced wildlife vets in Namibia, and the long distances to be travelled to most game farms (with the obvious time delays and financial implications), few farmers have regular post-mortems done on game or livestock mortalities.
+We feel that farmers will benefit greatly from being empowered to do a proper, systematic post-mortem examination, collect the appropriate diagnostic samples and then have these submitted to a competent laboratory for analysis.
 Over and above the obvious benefit to the farmer, who will soon have a much better understanding of the health status of his herd (game and domestic), and will thus be able to take appropriate management steps, we as members of the farming community will all benefit by getting a better understanding of disease processes affecting game in Namibia.
-With time this knowledge will be of great value in overall herd and disease management.
-We will thus start offering 1.5-day courses where we will teach you how to conduct a proper post-mortem examination, including appropriate sample collection etc. This will be an intensive yet practical hands on course!
-If you are interested in such a course, please contact us.
-Click here to view the course outline.
+With time, this knowledge will be of great value in overall herd and disease management.

 Animal Crime Scene and Evidence Handling course